kunhwiko/swiftris/README.md

 -----
 Welcome to Swiftris (Tetris written in Swift)!
 This game has many familiar features such as :

-* 20x10 Tetris board and 7 differently colored Tetrominos
+* 20x10 Tetris board and 7 differently colored Tetrominos (may configure to a different board size)

 * Line is cleared from the board once an entire row is filled

-* Yes, there are wall kicks!
+* Wall kick features available!

-* Additional features such as scores, levels, floor kicks, T-spins, and most importantly, music may be implemented in the future
+* Additional features such as scores, levels, floor kicks, T-spins, and most importantly, music to be implemented in the future

 ### Rules